zeus-volkov-systems/messageapi/README.md

         ```

 ##### Protocols
 Protocols are specialized, library specific implementations that translate between container record sets and some external system.
-These protocols are the parts of the system that call out to the external world, such as FTP servers, email clients, Kafka topics, or similar things.
+These protocols are the parts of the system that call out to the external world, such as FTP servers, email clients, Kafka topics, an Aeron message transport layer, or similar things.
+They can return immediately, or be long lived.

-Protocols depend on the system that needs to be called out to, so they are more specialized plugin components than the schema or container parts of MessageAPI, which can generally be reused with almost any message type.
+The default protocol class provided by MessageAPI requires users to provide a protocol Endpoint class in the constructor map, and a set of connections to that endpoint class which will be used in instances.
+Each connection map should hold an id to identify the connection on return, a list of bins that the connection map should process, and a map of constructor parameters that can be used during instance connection.

+The default protocol also holds metadata map, similar to the other two parts of a standard ISession.

+Here is an example of a connections map used by an email type endpoint:

 ```
+{
+    "connections": [
+        {
+            "id": "1",
+            "bins": ["*"],
+            "parameters": {
+                "sender": "me@test.com",
+                "password": "testpassword1234",
+                "receivers": ["recipient1@me.gov", "recipient2@me.edu"]
+            }
+        },
+        {
+            "id": "2",
+            "bins": ["only_secret_bins1"],
+            "parameters": {
+                "sender": "jackson.pollock@cia.org",
+                "password": "passpass64",
+                "receivers": ["template1@org.org", "template2@org.org"]
+            }
+        }
+    ]
+}
 ```

+Note that there's a special character "*" that allows specification of all bins from the container layer.

 #### MessageAPI API and Examples